 Fun Finger Painting My children personally love this idea.
 I put different colored paint in styrofoam bowls.
 Then I add a lot of glue to each one of them.
-Finally I add shaving cream into each containter of paint.
+Finally, I add shaving cream into each container of paint.
 I let the children get on the floor with a big piece of butcher paper and just let them finger paint.
 Once the paint is dry the children like to go and see how it feels.
-It is a real neat idea especially if you're wanting to do something colorful and also teach children about textures.
+It is a really neat idea especially if you're wanting to do something colorful and also teach children about textures.

 Let children stick bandaids all over a piece of paper.
 Older children can make people, animals, and more out of the bandaids by drawing on heads, arms, legs, etc.